Reidemeister numbers for arithmetic Borel subgroups in type A: Introduction

-Although we explicitly compute Reidemeister numbers in some cases (see Section~\ref{sec:newexampleswithoutRinfty}), we do not go so far as to determine the full Reiedemeister spectrum of the groups without~$\Ri$ that we investigate; see \cite{KarelPenni,FelshtynDacibergMetabelian,KarelKaiserSam,KarelSamIrisSolv} for examples in this direction.
+We remark that, although we explicitly compute Reidemeister numbers in some cases (see Section~\ref{sec:newexampleswithoutRinfty}) to establish part~(i) of Theorem~\ref{thm:Lieapplication}, we do not go so far as to determine the full Reidemeister spectrum of the groups without~$\Ri$ that we investigate here; see \cite{KarelPenni,FelshtynDacibergMetabelian,KarelKaiserSam,KarelSamIrisSolv} for examples in this direction.
 Similarly, we do not have descriptions for Reidemeister classes or asymptotic properties of Reidemeister numbers.
 These are interesting (and challenging) problems on their own.
 Related topics include problems around Higman's conjecture~\cite{HalasiPalfy,Higman,VLA}, dynamical zeta functions attached to Reidemeister numbers~\cite{DekTerVandeBus,FelshtynHill,FelshtynZietek}, and zeta functions of groups counting Reidemeister classes~\cite{PaulaII,ask,RoVo19,duSau05}.
 Lastly, we do not cover the other classical Lie types $\mathtt{B}_n$ to $\mathtt{G}_2$.
 Our results and the indicated literature thus motivate us to pose the following.

 \begin{prob} Let $\mc{G}$ be a split reductive linear algebraic group and fix a Borel subgroup $\mc{B} \leq \mc{G}$, all defined over some global field $\K$.
-Given an $S$-arithmetic subgroup $\Gamma$ of $\mc{B}$, describe the Reidemeister spectrum $\RSpec(\Gamma)$.
+Given an $S$-arithmetic subgroup $\Gamma$ of $\mc{B}(\K)$, describe the Reidemeister spectrum $\RSpec(\Gamma)$.
 And, in case $\RSpec(\Gamma) \neq \{\infty\}$, how do the Reidemeister numbers of automorphisms of $\Gamma$ grow? \end{prob}

 This paper is structured as follows.
 We start with Section~\ref{sec:LemmataRinfty} collecting well-known facts about Reidemeister numbers to be used throughout.
 In the same section we introduce our groups of interest in more detail.
-An important ingredient in the proof of Theorem~\ref{thm:Additive} is a description of automorphisms of the group of unitriangular matrices, due to V.~Lev\v{c}uk~\cite{LevchukOriginal} --- we present his theorem in our terminology in Section~\ref{sec:Levchuk}, and sketch how to deduce it from~\cite{LevchukOriginal}.
+An important ingredient in the proof of Theorem~\ref{thm:Additive} is a description of automorphisms of the group of unitriangular matrices, completed by V.~Levchuk in~\cite{LevchukOriginal} --- we present his theorem in our terminology in Section~\ref{sec:Levchuk}, and sketch how to deduce it from~\cite{LevchukOriginal}.